ycpcs/cs400-fall2023/assign/assign04.md

 Your goal is to create UML design model(s) and database schema(s) that provide a good framework to build upon.
 Your initial design model will:

+- A high-level system architecture block diagram that indicates the purpose of your major sub-systems of your design, and how they relate, interact, and/or communicate
 - Include all important core data model classes (the classes representing the most important concepts in the problem domain), include interface classes that facilitate communication between system components
 - Include *basic* user interface classes for the minimal working system
 - Have sufficient methods to adequately describe the behaviors of each class